tanaygupta0610/VersaBot/README.md

 - Number Facts
   - Learn something new with a random or specific number fact.

+- GMAT Questions
+  - Get random gmat questions for practice according to the section choosen in the form of buttons.Answers and explainations are also provided with each question

 ---
 # 🤖 AI-Powered Responses (OpenAI Integration)
 The Discord bot can now generate smart, context-aware replies using OpenAI’s API!
 Just use the askai command followed by your prompt, and let the AI handle the rest.